 The Maurice Jarre and the Orient suite consists of cues from three of Jarre’s Asian-flavored film scores.
 The suite begins with the overture from TAI-PAN, showcasing the majestic main theme and lush love theme.
-Two cues from Jarre’s score for the 1980 TV miniseries SHOGUN feature a more arid Japanese musical landscape, and the suite closes back in China with the lush end credits from the 1987 French film THE PALANQUIN OF TEARS.
+Two cues from Jarre’s score for the 1980 TV miniseries SHOGUN feature a more arid Japanese musical landscape.
+The suite closes back in China with the lush end credits from the 1987 French film THE PALANQUIN OF TEARS.

-In 1977 Jarre was once again back in the desert and received an unexpected Oscar nomination for MOHAMMAD, MESSENGER OF GOD, more commonly known as THE MESSAGE.
-The epic film tells the story of the birth of Islam and the prophet Mohammad, who, in accordance with the tenants of the Islamic faith, is never shown.
-The five-movement suite contains all the sweep and majesty of his classic score for LAWRENCE OF ARABIA, while focusing more on Arabic melodic and harmonic elements.
+In 1977 Jarre went back to the desert for MOHAMMAD, MESSENGER OF GOD (aka THE MESSAGE).
+The epic film tells the story of the birth of Islam and the prophet Mohammad.
+The suite contains all the sweep and majesty of LAWRENCE OF ARABIA, but with more Arabic flavor.

-The first disc concludes with a medley from the rarely seen THE BLACK MARBLE (1980), based on the book by Joseph Wambaugh.
-Lucie Svehlova provides a lovely violin solo for the gypsy tune “Dark Eyes,” and the medley concludes with a typically sweeping Jarre waltz.
+The first disc concludes with a medley from the rarely seen THE BLACK MARBLE (1980).
+Lucie Svehlova’s lovely violin solo for the gypsy tune “Dark Eyes” complements the finale’s typically sweeping Jarre waltz.

-The first of the world premieres on the second disc is an eight-minute suite from Jarre’s 1965 score for THE COLLECTOR, his first assignment in Hollywood.
-The adaptation of John Fowles’s bestselling novel about a lonely butterfly collector (Terence Stamp) who kidnaps a lovely college student (Samantha Eggar) is one of director William Wyler’s more unorthodox features and Jarre’s score plays against the underlying tension of the story.
+The first world premiere is an eight-minute suite from Jarre’s 1965 score for THE COLLECTOR, his first film in Hollywood.
+The adaptation of John Fowles’s bestselling novel about a lonely butterfly collector (Terence Stamp) who kidnaps a lovely college student (Samantha Eggar) is one of director William Wyler’s more unorthodox features.
+Jarre’s score plays against the underlying tension of the story.
 Combining light jazz and many of Jarre’s trademark rhythmic and harmonic progressions, the score is shown to great advantage in this delightful suite of three cues (including the wonderful end credits which were not included on the soundtrack album), arranged by one of Jarre’s longtime orchestrators, Patrick Russ.

-The other major world premiere is another eight-minute concert suite from the 2001 TV mini-series UPRISING, about the Jewish revolt in the Warsaw ghetto during World War II.
-Jarre’s final score is showcased in a fine suite arranged by conductor Nic Raine, who also orchestrated the film.
-The suite, which uses simple folk tunes as its basis, begins with a haunting flute solo followed by a plaintive English horn theme underscored by oppressive snares and multiple pianos.
-The suite concludes quietly and poignantly with the opening theme on piano and sustained woodwinds chords that, contrary to the cues title (“I Am Lucky”), offer little hope.
+The other major world premiere is another eight-minute concert suite from the 2001 TV mini-series UPRISING.
+Conductor Nic Raine arranged a fine suite for Jarre’s final score.
+The suite, which uses simple folk tunes as its basis, captures the drama of the Jewish revolt in the Warsaw ghetto.
+It begins with a haunting flute solo followed by a plaintive English horn theme.
+The suite concludes quietly and poignantly with the opening theme on piano and sustained woodwinds chords that, contrary to the cue’s title (“I Am Lucky”), offer little hope.
 The final world premiere is an arrangement of the end credits for Jarre’s unused score for TWO BITS (1983).
 Patrick Russ’s delightful arrangement showcases Jarre’s music at its most joyous.

-The rest of the second disc is rounded out by selections from some of Jarre’s lesser known, but no less worthy, compositions.
+The rest of the second disc contains selections from some of Jarre’s lesser-known, but no less worthy, compositions.
 Of particular note is MOIRAR À MADRID, featuring a haunting guitar duet, beautifully performed by Jara Novak and David Holy.
-In addition, the orchestra performs the rousing mariachi “Harvest” cue from A WALK IN THE CLOUDS with gusto and the lilting waltz from THE NIGHT OF THE GENERALS with Viennese grace, while providing Jarre’s lovely main theme from THE BRIDE with proper Gothic sweep.
+The orchestra performs the rousing mariachi “Harvest” cue from A WALK IN THE CLOUDS with gusto.
+The waltz from THE NIGHT OF THE GENERALS has a lilting Viennese grace, and the lovely main theme from THE BRIDE has the proper Gothic sweep.

 The album concludes with Giubelio, a dramatic 14-minute cantata call for peace for orchestra and chorus.
 The three movements—”Heri (Yesterday),” “Hodie (Today),” and “Semper (Always)”—utilize themes from LION OF THE DESERT, Jarre’s unused score for THE RIVER WILD, and SOLAR CRISIS, respectively.

-Given producer James Fitzpatrick, conductor Nic Raine and fellow orchestrator Patrick Russ’s former working relationships with Jarre, it will come as no surprise that the spirit of Jarre haunts every note of this recording.
-The sound is crisp and clear thanks to engineer Jan Holzner and Fitzpatrick, who also supplies the informative and entertaining liner notes.
-Raine and The City of Prague Philharmonic Orchestra and Chorus prove again their affinity for Jarre’s music, giving performances that are sweeping in their scope, perfectly capturing Jarre’s inimitable voice.
+Fitzpatrick, Raine, and Russ all worked with Jarre.
+So it’s no surprise that the composer’s spirit haunts every note of this recording.
+The sound is crisp and clear thanks to engineer Jan Holzner and Fitzpatrick, who also supplies the informative liner notes.
+Raine and The City of Prague Philharmonic Orchestra and Chorus prove again their affinity for Jarre’s music.
+The performances are sweeping in their scope, perfectly capturing Jarre’s inimitable voice.